dankamongmen/scblockchain/doc/json-schema.md

 Map of strings to T:
 * `pubkey`: String containing PEM-encode public key (user delegation auth key)
 * `regspec`: String containing TXSpec of registering ConsortiumMember
-* `payload`: JSON payload containing freeform details related to this request.
-This will be encrypted before being written to the ledger.
+* `payload`: JSON payload containing freeform details related to this request (encrypted before being written to the ledger)
 * optional `privkey`: String containing PEM-encoded private key for `regspec`

 This will be signed using the consortium key specified by `regspec`, which must